ABSTRACT

 4. Potential

 Now we’re at the dawn of a fourth era, in which the focus must shift to potential.
 In a volatile, uncertain, complex, and ambiguous environment.
-What makes someone successful in a particular role today might not be tomorrow if the competitive environment shifts, the company’s strategy changes, or he or she must collaborate with or manage a different group of colleagues.
-So the question is not whether your company’s employees and leaders have the right skills; it’s whether they have the potential to learn new ones.
+What makes someone successful in a particular role today might not be relevant tomorrow when the competitive environment shifts, the company’s strategy changes, or a talent gap occurs in the business.
+So, the question is not whether your company’s employees and leaders have the right skills; it’s whether they have the potential to learn new ones.

 Two Aspects of the Spectrum